jjasghar/jjasghar.github.io/_posts/2018-03-23-leading-an-opensource-community.md

 so much more most never see.
 You need to market your code, you need to get people involved, you need to have folks already engaged and committed to shepherd them through the process of engaging with what you have created.
-This also doesn’t happen overnight, this takes months or years even of dead silence or a trickle of engagement than if you’re lucky might create a community.
+This also doesn’t happen overnight, this takes months or years even of dead silence or a trickle of engagement then if you’re lucky might create a community.
 The scary thing is that because it’s all volunteers that help you, you have to continue to cultivate it, and if you or your project does something wrong you can lose all of your members overnight.
 Yes, it can take months or years to build it, and overnight people’s priorities can change and you can